CESNET/metacentrum-user-docs/docs/computing/gpu-comput/index.md

 PBS parameter `gpu_cap` is [Cuda compute capability as defined on this page](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities).

-!!! warning
-    With the introduction of [new PBS server running on OpenPBS](../../computing/concepts/#pbs-servers), the specification of `gpu_cap` parameter is done in two distinct ways depending whether you submit to *PBS Pro* or *OpenPBS* scheduler.

 ### Architecture

 The user can specify a *minimal required architecture* (`compute_XY`), or a *minimal required version within a given architecture* (`sm_XY`).